kocheck/Lazy-Export/README.md

 # Lazy Export

-Lazy export is inspired by a feature that was apart of my workflow in sketch.
+Lazy export is inspired by a feature that was apart of my workflow in Sketch.
 I became tired of manually applying export settings across assets and projects.
 So this was born March 21st, locked up in my apartment.

 Lazy export is inspired by a feature that was apart of my workflow in sketch.
 I became tired of manually applying export settings across assets and projects.
 So this was born March 21st, locked up in my apartment.

 ### Have a feature request or bug?
 Please feel free to add an issue!
-A PR would work perfectly as well.
-You may noticed in this repo I am talking to my self alot as I use this space to keep learning.
-PR would get it done faster, I just may ask alot of questions. 🤓
+A Pull request would work perfectly, as well.
+You may have noticed in this repo I am talking to my self a lot as I use this space to keep learning.
+PR would get it done faster; I just may ask a lot of questions. 🤓

 ## What does it do?